Willie169/Android-Non-Root/README.md

 ### Termux:API

-Termux:API can be installed from F-Droid: <https://f-droid.org/packages/com.termux.api>.
+Termux:API (`com.termux.api`) can be installed from F-Droid: <https://f-droid.org/packages/com.termux.api>.

 Expose basic Android functionality like sending SMS or accessing GPS data to the Termux app.
 This is an add-on which requires that the main Termux app is installed to use.